nkuli-blue/penpot-mcp/README.md

 To add the Penpot MCP server to a Claude Code project, issue the command

     claude mcp add penpot -t http http://localhost:4401/mcp

+## Repository Structure

+This repository is a monorepo containing four main components:

+1. **Common Types** (`common/`):
+    - Shared TypeScript definitions for request/response protocol
+    - Ensures type safety across server and plugin components

+2. **Penpot MCP Server** (`mcp-server/`):
+    - Provides MCP tools to LLMs for Penpot interaction
+    - Runs a WebSocket server accepting connections from the Penpot MCP plugin
+    - Implements request/response correlation with unique task IDs
+    - Handles task timeouts and proper error reporting

+3. **Penpot MCP Plugin** (`penpot-plugin/`):
+    - Connects to the MCP server via WebSocket
+    - Executes tasks in Penpot using the Plugin API
+    - Sends structured responses back to the server#

+4. **Helper Scripts** (`python-scripts/`):
+    - Python scripts that prepare data for the MCP server (development use)

+The core components are written in TypeScript, rendering interactions with the Penpot Plugin API both natural and type-safe.